abhay084/K8s_GenAI_DevOps_Agent/README.md

 - "What services are running?"
 - "Show all namespaces"

+### Create Operations
+- "Create a pod named web using image nginx:alpine in default"
+- "Create a deployment httpd with 2 replicas"
+- "Create a ClusterIP service web-svc on port 80 targeting 8080"
+- "Create a configmap app-config with keys db=postgres, mode=prod"
+- "Create a secret api-keys with key TOKEN=..."

 ### Scaling Operations
 - "Scale nginx deployment to 3 replicas"
 - "Scale down the api-server to 1 replica"

+### Update Operations
+- "Update deployment api container api to image ghcr.io/org/api:1.2.3"
+- "Update pod temp-job container job to image busybox:1.36"
+- "Update configmap app-config with new values"

 ### Troubleshooting
 - "Get logs from pod xyz-123"